 - Be the project manager

 - Test the system

 - Create training materials and onboard users

 Have an HR technology expert on your team

-When buying technology, the devil (and the opportunity) is in the details.
+When buying HR technology solutions, the devil (and the opportunity) is in the details.
 Clarity is critical to making a confident decision.
 So, it’s important to have someone in the room with implementation experience to poke holes, ask pointed questions, translate vendor lingo, and get to a true proof of concept.

 Maybe you have that person inside your organization.
 Or, maybe, you should consider an external expert to help for some or all of the project.
 As an HR technology consultant, it’s my job to keep the client in the driver’s seat.
 I know how the process works, provide tried-and-true tools, know vendors’ strengths, and advocate for my clients.
 That way, the clients can focus on their needs.
 Whether you have an internal resource or a consultant like me, having an expert on the team will give you confidence and ensure you get a system that meets your needs and expectations.

 A People-first talent firm, Salo specializes in finance, accounting, and HR consulting.
 Over the last 20 years, we’ve perfected our Meaningful Experiences™ process to connect clients in need of expertise with senior consultants.